 CBR-Onsite and CBR-Offsite are reliable and standard methods for managing waste that rely on common construction equipment and materials and typically do not require the use of specialists, outside of typical construction labor and equipment operators.
 However, global supply chains have been disrupted due to the COVID-19 pandemic, resulting in shortages in the availability of construction equipment and parts.
-There may be some shortages in construction.
+There may be some shortages in construction equipment under all scenarios, if supply chain resilience does not improve by the time of construction.
 Alternatively, extended downtime may be required for equipment repairs and maintenance.
 A national shortage of truck drivers has also developed during the COVID-19 pandemic.
 The current shortage of truck drivers may be particularly impactful under the CBR-Offsite scenario, due to the materials that will be hauled from the Site.
 If sufficient trucks and truck drivers are not available, delays in the construction schedule may arise.